sckott/baad_blog/ropensci.md

 % The challenge of combining 176 x #otherpeoplesdata to create the Biomass And Allometry Database
 % Daniel Falster, Rich FitzJohn, Remko Duursma, Diego Barneche

-We are entereing the era of big data, but for much of science the challenge is not that data are too big (to load, copy or analyse), rather it is that most datasets are small and scattered on hard drives around the planet.
-The size of these small-data "fragemnts" varies, but they often correspond to the amount of work needed to publish a single scinetific paper. **Big** data sets emerge only when the framents are collected and merged into a single standradised source, with common units and variables names, and a documnetation about the varitey of methods used in the different studies.
+We are entering the era of big data, but for much of science the challenge is not that data are too big (to load, copy or analyse), rather it is that most datasets are small and scattered on hard drives around the planet.
+The size of these small-data "fragments" varies, but they often correspond to the amount of work needed to publish a single scientific paper. **Big** data sets emerge only when the fragments are collected and merged into a single standardised source, with common units and variables names, and a documentation about the variety of methods used in the different studies.
 Combining the small-data fragments into larger - often global -- compilations allows us to address questions at an entirely new level.

-Collecting and compiling small-data fragments is challenging at both politicial and technical levels.
+Collecting and compiling small-data fragments is challenging at both political and technical levels.
 The political challenge is to manage the carrots and sticks needed to promote sharing of data within the scientific community.
-The polotics of data sharing have been the primary focus for debate over the last 5 years, but now that many journals and funding agencies are requring data to be archived at the time of publication, small-data fragments are appearing at an ever increasing rate.
-The technical challenge - by contrast - is still very much beginning: **How to trasnform small data into big data, i.e.  harmonise a collection of idependent frgaments, each with its own perculuarities, into a single quality dataset?**
+The politics of data sharing have been the primary focus for debate over the last 5 years, but now that many journals and funding agencies are requiring data to be archived at the time of publication, small-data fragments are appearing at an ever increasing rate.
+The technical challenge - by contrast - is still very much beginning: **How to transform small data into big data, i.e.  harmonise a collection of independent fragments, each with its own peculiarities, into a single quality dataset?**

-Togetehr with 95 coauthors, we recently published the Biomass And Alloemtry Dataset (BAAD), combining data from 176 different scientific studies into a single unified dataset.
+Together with 95 co-authors, we recently published the Biomass And Allometry Dataset (BAAD), combining data from 176 different scientific studies into a single unified dataset.
 We built BAAD for several reasons: i) we needed it for our own work ii) we perceived a strong need within the vegetation modelling community for such a dataset, and iii) because it allowed us to road-test some new methods for compiling datasets.

 The purpose of this blog post is to describe the challenges in building BAAD and how we overcome these.
 The challenges are general and might apply to any merging of small-data fragments.
-If you're on twitter you may be familiar with the hashtag [#otherpeoplesdata](https://twitter.com/search?q=%23otherpeoplesdata) -- added to tweets venting about the difficultieis of working with /beautiful eccentricities in other peoples data.
+If you're on twitter you may be familiar with the hash-tag [#otherpeoplesdata](https://twitter.com/search?q=%23otherpeoplesdata) -- added to tweets venting about the difficulties of working with /beautiful eccentricities in other peoples data.
 (We each have our own ways of constructing a datasets and unfortunately the logic is not always apparent to others.)
-Well, we had to deal with #otherpeoplesdata en masse!
+Well, we had to deal with #otherpeoplesdata on mass!

-# 1. Script everyhthing
+# 1. Script everything

-From the begining of the project, we decided to script eveything.
-We wanted the entire workflow of trnasforming raw data files into a unified dataset to be completely scripted and able to be reurn at any point.
+From the beginning of the project, we decided to script everything.
+We wanted the entire work-flow of transforming raw data files into a unified dataset to be completely scripted and able to be rerun at any point.

 I've learnt a lot from watching colleagues like [Ian Wright]() compile [large datasets]() from #otherpeoplesdata In Excel.
 One of the troubles Ian encountered time and time again, was that he would find out sometime down the track that someone had sent him the wrong data, the wrong units, or no longer wanted their data included in the compilation.
 Each time something like this happened, it would cost Ian a lot of time to modifying his spreadsheet.

-When your workflow is scripted, you can make a small change and then rebuild the database in an instant.
+When your work-flow is scripted, you can make a small change and then rebuild the database in an instant.

-Another reason for scipting is that it ensures all the modifcations to the data are well documented.
+Another reason for scripting is that it ensures all the modifications to the data are well documented.
 This simply isn't possible in excel.
-Lookign at our code, you can see excatly how we modified the data to arrive at the end product.
+Looking at our code, you can see exactly how we modified the data to arrive at the end product.

 So while we call it a database, BAAD does not use common database tools like SQL or Microsoft Access etc. It is a database in the sense that it is an [organized collection of data](http://en.wikipedia.org/wiki/Database).
-Otehwrise we mainatain the raw inputs and a collection of scripts for producing the harmosnied dataset.
-Like good software, we are constantlyr ebuilding this output from the source.
+Otherwise we maintain the raw inputs and a collection of scripts for producing the harmonised dataset.
+Like good software, we are constantly rebuilding this output from the source.

 The only potential cost of continually rebuilding the dataset is that this can take time.
-Actually, the time taken to make all the trasnformations and combine all 176 studies is pretty minimial - 9.5sec all toegtehr.
+Actually, the time taken to make all the transformations and combine all 176 studies is pretty minimal - 9.5sec all together.
 However, the job of rebuilding the dataset can was made a lot quicker through use of [remake](https://github.com/richfitz/remake)[^remake], one of our new R packages.
-Essentailly remake cahces built objects (e.g. the tansfromformed dataset for each study) and only rebuilds each of them if either the data or code generating that particuakr dataset has changed.
-So if I change a single value in one of the dtasets, remake notices that and rebuilds only that file.
+Essentially remake caches built objects (e.g. the transformed dataset for each study) and only rebuilds each of them if either the data or code generating that particular dataset has changed.
+So if I change a single value in one of the datasets, remake notices that and rebuilds only that file.
 So after the first longer run, rebuilding the dataset takes in the range of 1-3s.

 # 2. Use version control (git) to track changes

 The BAAD project began in July 2012, in Feb 2013 Rich FitzJohn got involved and introduced us to version control.
 You can see the structure of our database at that time [here](https://github.com/dfalster/baad/tree/912163bb371e280340dee2bb4cf872a1d7ede81b).
 We don't know much about what happended prior 13 Feb 2013, but since that day, every single change to the BAAD has been recorded.
 We know who changed what lines of code or data and when.

-Of the various systems for version contorl that are available, we prefer [git](http://en.wikipedia.org/wiki/Git_(software)).
+Of the various systems for version control that are available, we prefer [git](http://en.wikipedia.org/wiki/Git_(software)).
 Many people have been extolling the virtues of git for managing computer code (e.g. [Chacon 2009](http://git-scm.com/book)), but git is equally good for managing data ([Ram et al 2013](http://doi.org/10.1186/1751-0473-8-7)).
-Since many readers may not be familar with some of git's vitues, it is worthr epeating them, focussing on current use case of storing data:
+Since many readers may not be familiar with some of git's virtues, it is worth repeating them, focussing on current use case of storing data:

 - fossil history, confidence to delete, streamline, identify errors
-- blame - who editted which line and when
+- blame - who edited which line and when
 - more

-# 3. Use code sharing website (github) to collaboriate effectively
+# 3. Use code sharing website (github) to collaborate effectively

 Alongside git, we used the code-sharing website [github](www.github.com) to host our git repository.
 Github facilitates seamless collaboration